Container sandbox

 • Docker requires a daemon, images, and container orchestration; thane sandboxes launch instantly

-• thane uses Landlock + seccomp for file/syscall restrictions — no container overhead
+• thane uses OS-native sandboxing (Landlock + seccomp on Linux, App Sandbox on macOS) — no container overhead

 • Docker sandboxes live in separate filesystems; thane sandboxes share your real filesystem with per-path restrictions